avhekkink/Conways_Game_of_Life/README.md

 # Conways_Game_of_Life
-Compute n timesteps of Conway's Game of Life, Kata set on codewars.com.
+Compute n timesteps of Conway's Game of Life, kata set on codewars.com.

 Coded in python.

 Given a 2D array and a number of generations, compute n timesteps of Conway's Game of Life.